spidermila/mikrotik_update/README.md

 it to the script user.

 ## How to use the compiled binary file
-The released versions contain compiled executable files for Linux and Windows which can be used directly.
+The released versions contain compiled executable files for Linux and Windows, which can be used directly.
 ```bash
 ./mu sample.yaml
 ```